AquibAzmain/UIAnalyzer/README.md

 ## UIAnalyzer

 UIAnalyzer is a web-based analytics tool that identifies and reports website UI smell.
-We can use these reports to get actionable insights and use them to take steps to improve our website.
+You can use these reports to get actionable insights and use them to take steps to improve your website.
+This project is a part of an academic course (SPL3).

 ### Why should we use it?
 UIAnalyzer helps you analyze front end code and performance of a web application and paint a complete picture of the user interface.
 In a nutshell, UIAnalyzer provides information about: